lpurdy01/crypto-knowledge-map/notes/How_to_Setup_a_Wallet.md

 4["What is an Exchange"]-->0{"How to Setup a Wallet"}
-0{"How to Setup a Wallet"}-->5["How a Transaction Works"] 0{"How to Setup a Wallet"}-->6["What is the Lightning Network"]
+0{"How to Setup a Wallet"}-->5["How a Transaction Works"] 0{"How to Setup a Wallet"}-->6["What is the Lightning Network"] click 1 "../What_are_Seeds_and_Public_Private_Keys" "What are Seeds and Public Private Keys" click 2 "../What_is_a_Wallet" "What is a Wallet" click 3 "../What_is_Bitcoin" "What is Bitcoin" click 4 "../What_is_an_Exchange" "What is an Exchange" click 5 "../How_a_Transaction_Works" "How a Transaction Works" click 6 "../What_is_the_Lightning_Network" "What is the Lightning Network"
 ```